griffincalme/PhosphositeOrthology/README.md

-# Need to run through procedure again and polish readme, must be able to replicate
+# Readme needs a lot of polish
+## I'd like to get it to the point where people other than me can replicate the database build part

 ## requirements,
-4GB RAM?
-Python3
+A lot of RAM for the db build, it should work with 8?
+Python 3
-Non-Standard Packages: pandas, sqlalchemy,
+Non-Standard Packages (must pip or conda install these): pandas, sqlalchemy, Biopython
-Standard: os, ast, collections, time, sqlite3
-Linux to run OMA
+Standard: os, ast, collections, time, sqlite3, collections, urllib, zipfile, tarfile, shutil Linux to run OMA software

+# Database Build

 ## Step 1
 Download dbPAF for all animal species